oleganza/bitcoin-papers/SmartContractsSoftFork.md

 First two scripts are provided as-is, in a serialized form.
 Predicate script is represented by its hash like in P2SH.

 **Initialization Script** is executed once per output script and sets the initial state of the *Contract Stack*.
-Typically it pushes single value 0.
+Typically it pushes a single value 0.
 The script in the contract is present in a serialized form, as PUSHDATA operation.

 **Entrance Script** is executed each time new unspent output is added with the given contract.
 It may do nothing or modify *Contract Stack*, e.g. by incrementing total balance.
 Like initialization script, it is present in serialized form, as PUSHDATA operation.